Angiolo Mazzoni: Life

-More recently academics and scholars such as Ezio Godoli, Giorgio Muratore, and Enrico Crispolti have begun a rehabilitation process and a critical re-evaluation of Mazzoni.
+More recently, academics and scholars such as Ezio Godoli, Giorgio Muratore, and Enrico Crispolti have begun a rehabilitation process and a critical re-evaluation of Mazzoni.
 His archive is now kept at the Museum of Modern Art in Trento, and efforts are being made to ensure the conservation of his most important surviving buildings.

 Works

-Mazzoni's early works shows connections to the Viennese School of Josef Hoffman and Otto Wagner, with a neo-classical influence.
+Mazzoni's early works show connections to the Viennese School of Josef Hoffmann and Otto Wagner, with a neo-classical influence.

 Stylistically eclectic, Mazzoni joined in 1933 to the so-called "second phase" of the Italian artistic movement Futurism, signing in 1934 the Manifesto of Aerial Architecture with F.T.
-Marinetti and the journalist Mino Somenzi, architectural evolution of the futurist aeropittura.
+Marinetti and the journalist Mino Somenzi, the architectural evolution of the futurist aeropittura.
 Throughout his work, his stylistic approach varied dramatically, from the overtly bombastic and classical to the dynamically modern.